 3. Die Erste Walpurgisnacht

 The music for the operetta Die Erste Walpurgisnacht with the setting by Felix Mendelssohn, and with a contemporary English translation by William Bartholomew, is published in an edition by John Michael Cooper.
-There are, of course, several recordings on CD’s, and a version that is on YouTube at the moment is Mendelssohn's Die Erste Walpurgisnacht by the Philharmonia Orchestra.
+There are, of course, several recordings on CD’s, and a version that is on YouTube at the moment is Mendelssohn's Die Erste Walpurgisnacht by the Philharmonia Orchestra and Chorus.
 Strophe 1, Es Lacht der Mai, is a Welcome May song and it is very beautiful. #meddance

 Medieval May DancingIn the Middle Ages, people used to make little booths or shelters of the branches of trees and spend the day feasting and making merry on the lawns, with music, singing, and dancing.
 May Day is an out-of-doors festival.
 Many secular songs were recorded on the continent long before secular music was notated in England, and there are entire genres of secular music known from Europe from the early Middle Ages.

 There are several performances of this song, each very different because the exact way the words and music should go together is debatable.
 Mediæval Bæbes whisper Maiden in the Mor Lay on the Undrentide CD.
 A much better performance of Maid in the Moor Lay by Anúna can be heard on YouTube and it has a really good video although it seems to be based on Peter Dronke's bizarre theory.
 This performance was directed by Michael McGlynn on the self-titled Anúna CD where it can also be heard.
 The christianized version called Peperit Virgo is performed by Anonymous 4 on the Yoolis Night CD, if you wish to compare.

 6. O Tyt Zeer Lustich by Tielman Susato